Blas1ed/Gorilla-Vehicles/README.md

 Add a cube to the model, naming it "SelectPoint" and adjusting its size to match the cars size.
 This cube serves as the selection box for choosing the car in-game once it's spawned.<br />

-To export the object, click the model, select "Assets/Build Vehicle" and wait for the process to complete.
+To export the object in the hierarchy, select "Assets/Build Vehicle" and wait for the process to complete.
 Your vehicle file can be found in Assets/Asset Bundles.<br />

 Notes:<br />
 You can use the Template Model as a reference for the setup.<br />